dapphub/ds-pause/readme.md

 This can be useful as a security component within a governance system, to ensure that those affected by governance decisions have time to react in the case of an attack.

+## Workflow

+The workflow consists of three steps:

+* Creation of an action contract that performs the intended change
+* Creation of a proposal contract that schedules the change
+* When the `delay` has elapsed, anybody can call `execute` on the `ds-pause` to trigger execution of the action

 ## Interface

 **`constructor(uint256 delay)`**